pajowu/daylio-visualisations/README.md

 ### Show all visualizations

-To show all vizualizations in one plot, simply run
+To show all visualizations in one plot, simply run

 ```
 ./main.py